wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 2. Created a parameter file to go with the template file
 3. Deployed the template file with the parameter file

 The last step is easily done by a PowerShell cmdlet.
 To see what Visual Studio did when it deployed your application, open Scripts\Deploy-AzureResourceGroup.ps1.
-There’s a lot of code there, but I’m just going to highlight all the pertinent code you need to deploy the template file with the parameter file.
+There's a lot of code there, but I'm just going to highlight all the pertinent code you need to deploy the template file with the parameter file.

 ![](./media/app-service-deploy-complex-application-predictably/deploy-12-powershellsnippet.png)

 The last cmdlet, `New-AzureResourceGroup`, is the one that actually performs the action.
 All this should demonstrate to you that, with the help of tooling, it is relatively straightforward to deploy your cloud application predictably.
-Every time you run the cmdlet on the same template with the same parameter file, you’re going to get the same result.
+Every time you run the cmdlet on the same template with the same parameter file, you're going to get the same result.

 ## Summary ##